hustf/LuxorLabels/README.md

 The label placement optimization uses [JuMP.jl](https://github.com/jump-dev/JuMP.jl) with a solver from GNU project [GLPK.jl](https://github.com/jump-dev/GLPK.jl).

-You also need to use [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).
+You also need to use [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl), of course.